samba-team/samba/lib/testtools/doc/hacking.rst

 In general, follow `PEP 8`_ except where consistency with the standard library's unittest_ module would suggest otherwise.

-testtools supports Python 2.4 and later, including Python 3, so avoid any 2.5-only features like the ``with`` statement.
+testtools currently supports Python 2.6 and later, including Python 3.

 Copyright assignment
 --------------------